nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Adding a person: `add`

-Adds a person to the address book and adds existing event to this person if event index is specified.
+Adds a person to the address book and adds existing event tag to this person if event index is specified.

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [evt/EVENT_INDEX]…​`